Sindella/Single-Layer-Perceptron-Learning-Algorithm/README.md

 This repository implements a Perceptron Learning Algorithm to classify and predict data.
 It includes generating training and testing data, training a Perceptron model, tuning hyperparameters, and evaluating model performance using Mean Absolute Error (MAE).

+The model is specifically designed to predict watermelon prices based on various attributes such as weight, juiciness, and external damage.
+The synthetic data generated simulates different watermelon characteristics, and the trained model uses these attributes to estimate the price.
+At the end of the process, the trained model allows users to input their own watermelon characteristics and receive a predicted price.

 ## 📌 Perceptron Learning Algorithm Overview

 The **Perceptron** is a type of artificial neural network that is used for binary classification problems.
 It operates using a simple learning rule: